 Monitor / Back Screen

 The options for the back screen are:

 - Graphic Display.
 This is a small graphic element that’s tucked down into the bottom right.
 The main elements are shutter speed and aperture, but it also has exposure compensation.
 I don’t find this a particularly useful display because it’s more of a help tip than a shooting aid.
 The shutter speed line, for instance, has a person standing still at the slow end and a person running at the fast end.
-So if you’ve for some reason you’ve forgotten thatn you’ll need fast shutter speed for fast-moving subjects, well it’s there to remind you.
+So if you’ve for some reason forgotten that, you’ll need fast shutter speed for fast-moving subjects, well, it’s there to remind you.
 Similarly, the aperture line has helpers symbolizing shallow depth of field and deep depth of field.
 It does show you where your current settings fall on those respective ranges, but you can still see the precise settings elsewhere on the screen.
 The Graphic Display option is off by default, and I suspect that that’s how it will stay for most shooters most of the time.

 - Display All Info.
 This is the standard screen that you see when you first set the camera up.
-I has all sorts of icons and data being displayed on all four edges of the screen (well, to be precise, the overlay is on the top three edges–the bottom edge information is always on).
+It has all sorts of icons and data being displayed on all four edges of the screen (well, to be precise, the overlay is on the top three edges–the bottom edge information is always on).

 - No Display Info.
 This turns off all the overlay information from the top and each side.
 It’s basically a distraction-free option.

 - Histogram.
 It gives you a small real-time histogram down in the bottom right corner.
 It shows only overall brightness, not individual RGB channels.

 - Level.
 This is one of the more useful tools I use often.
 It’s an electronic level that displays in the center of the screen that tells you whether the camera is angled or tilted.
 It’s especially good if you’re trying to get a straight horizon or lining up with some architectural elements.